-To learn more and to register for the January 25, 2019 inaugural event in a series that seeks to build cross-sector connections and explore the use of restorative approaches in response to conflict and harm, please view the event flyer.
+To learn more and to register for the Friday, May 3, 2019 event in this series that seeks to build cross-sector connections and explore the use of restorative approaches in response to conflict and harm, please view the event flyer.

 "I enjoyed the mediation process, it helped me to realize the stressors of my peers, and mediators were very helpful in finding ways we can use to combat every stress."

 "As a representative of both parties in this dispute, I was surprised and pleased that mediation on such a professional level was offered to members.
 The process was thorough and helpful."

 "Thank you for allowing me the opportunity to discuss this matter.
 I now feel a lot of stress has been removed from the work environment and I have agreed to work hard at keeping it that way."

 "I was completely satisfied with the outcome.
 Everything was handled in a professional manner, which made me comfortable, and brought me in seeing the respondent's viewpoint, as well as mine.
 I am ready to put this behind me and move forward."